mtinti/myRna-seq/README.md

 # RNA-seq Snakemake Pipeline

 A comprehensive RNA-seq analysis pipeline built with Snakemake that supports multiple data types including paired-end, single-end, and nanopore sequencing data.
+The workflow has powered analyses such as the [Meta-Analysis of VSG Expression](https://vsgs-web-server.pages.dev/), where we reanalyzed 454 RNA-seq runs (168 single-end, 280 paired-end, and 6 nanopore datasets) from 31 publications spanning 78 experiments across 35 experimental factors.

 ## Features